Contacts & Search

 Method 1: Search by Email Address

-The most reliable way to find duplicates is searching by shared email
+The most reliable way to find duplicates is to search by a shared email address.

 - Go to Contacts page